microsoft/PowerApps-Samples/cds/orgsvc/C#/RetrieveValidTransitions/README.md

 ### Setup

 1. Checks for the current version of the org.
-1. The `MetadataFilterExpression` method checks for the entity metadata.
+1. The `MetadataFilterExpression` method checks for table definitions.

 ### Demonstrate

-1. The `MetadataFilterExpression` method retrieves the status options for the `Incident` entity.
+1. The `MetadataFilterExpression` method retrieves the status options for the `Incident` table.
-1. The `RetrieveMetadataChangeRequest` method retrieves the metadata.
+1. The `RetrieveMetadataChangeRequest` method retrieves table definitions.
 1. The `GetValidStatusOptions` method gets the valid status transitions for each status option.

 ### Clean up